(back to Portfolios page)

 Data Warehouse + OLAP + custom ETL process

-This project was concerned with developing an OLTP database + ETL process + data warehouse + OLAP solution for managing and visualizing various types of industrial data (such as temperature, pressure, and count series) from the manufacturing floor of the main Audi factory in Ingolstadt, Germany.
+This project was concerned with developing an OLTP database + ETL process + data warehouse + OLAP solution for managing and visualizing various types of industrial data (such as temperature, pressure, and count series).

 Data from the OLTP Oracle clustered database was fed into a large, long-term data warehouse (also implemented in clustered Oracle) using a custom-written ETL process in PL/SQL.
 Finally, this warehousing data was then used to build OLAP cubes, using Microsoft Analysis Services.